-General election: What you need to know - BBC News
+General election: What you need to know

 What about students who live away from home?

 Students may be registered at both their home address, and at a university or college address.
 It all depends whether you spend an equal amount of time at each and, ultimately, the electoral registration officer will decide whether or not someone can register at both.

 At the general election, it is an offence to vote more than once.

-What should I do if I've moved house?
+What if I've moved house?

 Anyone who has moved since they last voted, must register at their new address - paying council tax does not mean you are registered to vote.
-If you don't re-register in time, you may be able to still vote at the address you originally registered at.
-If this is too far away, you can always vote by post or arrange a proxy vote.
+If you did not re-register in time, you may be able to still vote at the address you originally registered at.
+If this is too far away, you can always arrange a proxy vote.

 What if I'm on holiday?